crypto-org-chain/chain-docs/docs/getting-started/testnet-aws-1click.md

 ## Step 1.
 AWS Account Creation

 You will first need to create an [AWS](https://aws.amazon.com/) account.
-This will require providing your credit card information to `AWS` and you may be subject to charges when you create a virtual machine.
+This will require providing your credit card information to `AWS` and you may be subject to getting charged when you create a virtual machine.
 More details for account creation, check this [link](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)

 Please read `AWS` free trial [page](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc) to see if you are eligible for the free-tier.